 Artist Demos are presented after our regular meetings.
+See our home page for dates and venue.
 We bring in notable artists to share their skills and enthusiasm.
 Our demos are free and open to anyone.

 June 20, 2022.
 Jeannie Vodden was our presenter at the June meeting.
 Watercolor, especially in pure staining transparent hues, is Jeannie's medium of choice.
 Her method is to use a glazing process, applying layer upon layer, changing color and letting it mix on the paper.
 Jeannie demonstrated a very limited palette, starting with only three colors,.
 For our presentation, Jeannie painted several bluebirds on a wire, in various positions, in a horizontal format.

 May 16, 2022.
 Judie Cain, our May presenter, is an award winning, widely exhibited artist.
 Her workshops focus on the basics of oil painting and color.
 Her presentations are always engaging and informative!
 The focus for the demo was the process of painting: the breaking down of the subject into basic shapes and values, composition.
 The subject reflected Judie's strong interest in our food supplies, family and our return to our ability to take responsibility for ourselves, through organic farming and supporting new life.